SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_maps_deployment/I-DOCSIS_maps_deployment_multiple_backends.md

 # Systems with multiple back-end elements

-> [!IMPORTANT]
+> [!NOTE]
-> All the map configuration files are located on the following path: `C:\Skyline DataMiner\Maps\Configs`.
-These path must be accessed on the DMA where the front-end element is located.
+> The configuration files mentioned in the procedure below are automatically installed when you upgrade to the latest EPM I-DOCSIS version.
+You can find them in the following folder on the DMA where the front-end element is located: `C:\Skyline DataMiner\Maps\Configs`.
-> All the necessary configuration files will be uploaded automatically uploaded to the above path, when the latest EPM I-DOCSIS package is installed on the DataMiner system.

 To deploy the I-DOCSIS EPM maps to a DataMiner System with multiple elements using the [Skyline EPM Platform DOCSIS](https://catalog.dataminer.services/result/driver/7209) protocol: